Department: Quality Assurance

 - Conducting/managing review of key documents such as study protocols, informed consent documents, Investigator brochures, Clinical study reports, submission modules, etc.

-- Management and review of trends and report significant investigation/deviation issues and system deficiencies to senior management, as appropriate
+- Performing the review of trends and reporting significant investigation/deviation issues and system deficiencies to senior management, as appropriate

 - Lead and manage GCP Quality investigations